 But the benefits aren’t just limited to employees.
 Healthier and happier staff can lead to a more productive and loyal workforce and a better workplace environment, potentially saving on recruiting and training new staff while also generating additional revenue.
 Whereas the traditional 9-5 role can actually stifle creativity, workflow and ambition and instead create a stagnant culture of the mundane, Groundhog-day type working environment where productivity can suffer.

 Adapting to part-time working

-has even shown how it could create 500,000 jobs in the UK at a time when we desperately need them.
+The current crisis has further brought the need for new working arrangements in the UK into focus.
+Research has even shown how it could create 500,000 jobs in the UK at a time when we desperately need them.
 As more employers make use of the part-time working options supported by the government, we will hopefully see more and more roles in the near and long-term future with greater flexibility.

 You must be logged in to post a comment.